-(1) The authority may use tax increment and other funds available to the authority:

-(a) for any purpose authorized under this chapter, including a new prison development project;

-(b) for administrative, overhead, legal, and other operating expenses of the authority;

-(c) to pay for, including financing or refinancing, all or part of the development of land within the project area from which the tax increment funds or other funds were collected, including assisting the ongoing operation of any development or facility within the project area;

-(d) to pay the cost of the installation and construction of any publicly owned infrastructure and improvements within the project area from which the tax increment funds were collected;

-(e) to pay the cost of the installation of publicly owned infrastructure and improvements, including a passenger ropeway, as defined in Section 72-11-102, outside the project area if:

-(i) the authority board determines by resolution that the infrastructure and improvements are of benefit to the project area; and

-(ii) for a passenger ropeway, at least one end of the ropeway is located within the project area; and

-(f) to pay {the principal of and interest on bonds issued to pay }costs associated with a new prison development project or former prison land development project.

-(2) The authority may use revenue generated from the operation of publicly owned infrastructure operated by the authority or improvements operated by the authority to:

-(a) operate and maintain the infrastructure or improvements; and

-(b) pay for authority operating expenses, including administrative, overhead, and legal expenses.

-(3) For purposes of Subsection (1), the authority may use f:

-(a) tax revenues received under Subsection 59-12-205(2)(b)(fiifii) (; and

-(b) resort communities tax revenues generated from a project area that contains private land}.
+- (1) The authority may use tax increment and other funds available to the authority: - (a) for any purpose authorized under this chapter, including a new prison development project: - (b) for administrative, overhead, legal, and other operating expenses of the authority; - (c) to pay for {, including financing or refinancing,} all or part of the development of the former prison land { within the project area} from which the tax increment funds or other funds were collected, including assisting the ongoing operation of any development or facility {within} on the {project area} former prison land; - (d) to pay the cost of the installation and construction of any publicly owned infrastructure and improvements {within} on the {project area} former prison land from which the tax increment funds were collected; - (e) to pay the cost of the installation of publicly owned infrastructure and improvements {, including a passenger ropeway, as defined in Section 72-11-102,} outside the {project area} former prison land if {: - (i) the authority board determines by resolution that the infrastructure and improvements are of benefit to the {project area; and - (ii) for a passenger ropeway, at least one end of the ropeway is located within the project area} former prison land; and - (f) to pay costs associated with a master development project, a new prison development project, or a former prison land development project. - (2) The authority may use revenue generated from the operation of publicly owned infrastructure operated by the authority or improvements operated by the authority to: - (a) operate and maintain the infrastructure or improvements; and - (b) pay for authority operating expenses, including administrative, overhead, and legal expenses.

-(4) The determination of the authority board under Subsection (1)(e) regarding benefit to the project area is final and conclusive.
+- (3) For purposes of Subsection (1), the authority may use tax revenues received under Subsection 59-12-205(2)(b)(iii). - (4) The determination of the authority board under Subsection (1)(e) regarding benefit to the project area is final and conclusive. - (5) The authority may give to another state or local government entity any of the funds it receives, if the funds are used for a purpose listed in Subsections (1) through (4).

+Section $\frac{8}{7}$.
+Section 63H-7-204 is enacted to read: